 Benefit 2 - Align Compensation and Benefits to HR and Business Goals

-Your C&B specialist can also use the market data to establish a pay and benefit strategy that supports your business goals.
+Your C&B specialist can also use the market data to establish a pay and benefits strategy that supports your business goals.

 Aligning pay with desired performance and behaviours will deliver what the business needs whilst ensuring your best people are well rewarded.
 This can reduce regretful losses and retain valuable knowledge and skills.